alexy-os/AdminitY/README.md

-Here’s a description for the `README.md` file of the `AdminitY` project:

----

 # AdminitY

 **AdminitY** is a secure and modular admin panel built using **Node.js**, **Express**, **Handlebars**, and **NeDB** for database management.
 It is designed to handle user authentication, CRUD operations, and dynamic content rendering, providing a robust solution for admin interfaces.